acdh-oeaw/vicav-content/README.md

 ### Editing

 The TEI documents in this repository can be edited with any text editor at hand.
 For ease of use an Oxygen Project (`vicav.xpr`) is included.

+TODO: Deploying to the web application

+## Technical Tools
+### XSLT Scripts

+The XSLT scripts in `tools/082_scripts_xsl` are used for various data conversion steps in the editorial process.

+### TEI ODDs

+For each of the above meantioned text type (corpus, linguistic features, etc) there is a dedicated ODD which defines a TEI model dedicated to the text types's specific structure.